alipanahiCRISPR/DTMP-Prime/README.md

  In this package, we provide resources including source codes of the DTMP-Prime model, data process, train and evaluate different deep models, and visualization tools.
 This package is still under development, as more features will be included gradually.

 ## 1. Environment setup
-We recommend you to build a python virtual environment with Anaconda. then download DNABERT (k_mere=6) or a light version of it named Destili-DNABER.
-See embedding section in our repo.
+We recommend you build a Python virtual environment with Anaconda. then download DNABERT (k_mere=6) or a light version of it named Destili-DNABER.
+See the embedding section in our repo.

 ## 2. Data processing
-we fine-tune DNABERT with our one data, if you want to use DTMP-prim, please process your data into the same format as DNABERT.
+we fine-tune DNABERT with our data, if you want to use DTMP-prim, please process your data into the same format as DNABERT.
 Note that the sequences are in kmer format, so you will need to convert your sequences into that.
-Then use the encoding function.
+Then use the our encoding function.